 As Herjavec lived with his ex-wife in Canada, Canadian law states that assets acquired during marriage (which in Robert Herjavec’s case wold include some Shark Tank investments) must be divided equally.
 Assets acquired before marriage, can be kept by each spouse.

 However, with new wife Kym he is noted in the Daily Mail as having a prenup limiting her to $100,000 per year of marriage, capped at $1 million.
 This should protect his net worth should his second marriage go wrong.

 As Plese married Herjavec in 2000, she would receive a significant portion of Robert Herjavec’s net worth.
-This would include 50% of the value of the Herjavec Group, which is the security business he founded in 2003.
+This included 50% of the value of the Herjavec Group, which is the security business he founded in 2003.
 This is assuming a prenuptial agreement didn’t exist.
 Although the details of his divorce to ex-wife Diane Plese are unknown, it is estimated that he paid out somewhere in the region of $50 to $75 million of his net worth to her.

 One of the hardest things for him was not seeing his children, who for a while didn’t speak to him.

 But now he is happy in his relationship with Kym Johnson.
 He met Kym on Dancing With The Stars Show.
 Already a celebrity entrepreneur, Herjavec became an even bigger household name after appearing on this popular US dance show.

 Robert Herjavec Quotes…

 “‘Some day’ isn’t a real day like Monday or Tuesday; It’s just another word for ‘never‘”